Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 Section titled “LTE Cat-4 and above”For gateways, POS terminals and high-throughput medical devices, DT acceptance covers LTE Cat-4, Cat-6 and Cat-7+.
 VoLTE and IMS requirements then become stricter, and integration with Telekom DE voice services may be required for some categories.

-Pan-European roaming and MVNO arrangements
+Pan-European roaming and the global T-IoT offer

 eUICC, profiles and orchestration